The college process is about getting accepted— but it’s also about growing into someone ready to choose well.

 In this phase, we help your teen:

-see college as a choice that reflects who they are becoming — not who they’re supposed to be
+See college as a choice that reflects who they’re becoming.

 Outcome: